phylum-dev/phylum-types/README.md

 # phylum-common

-Public shared types for the phylum api and cli
+Public shared types for the phylum CLI.
+Eventually this will be expanded to include all on-the-wire types from the API as well.